zediious/galacticdrive/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report
+about: Please use this template if you are reporting a bug/crash
+title: ''
+labels: Bug/Issue
+assignees: zediious

+---

 <!-- Thank you for helping the pack development by submitting a bug!
 Be sure to include all the information requested below. -->